 Remember that most of the apt

-commands must be run as a user with sudo
+commands must be run by a user with sudo

 privileges.